Noroff-FED-Campus-Assignments/fed1-exam-PetterMartin/README.md

 The images used in this project were sourced from https://www.imdb.com/.

 Inspirational images and websites that influenced my design were obtained from https://dribbble.com/.

+ 4. Acknowledgements

+My Hotjar data showed a lot of activity going to the main hero page and the ad at the top of my page which was my main goal.